The64thGamer/cheeseepedia/content/photos/w9q1nd825jaf0sa5dthwavif.md

 categories = ["Pizza Time Theatre"] pages = ["Fairfield, CA (1027 Oliver Rd)"] startDate = ""
-description = "The store exterior in 1983 with McGruff the Crime Dog"
 +++
+The store exterior in 1983 with McGruff the Crime Dog